-If I’m grateful for visiting the Bloggers Ball for one reason it’s the discovery of this hair mask.
+If I’m grateful for visiting the Bloggers Ball for one reason it’s the discovery of the Vatika Naturals Egg Protein Hair Mask.
 I’m thoroughly glad I was given this mask to try because otherwise I think my chances of discovering it would have been close to zero.

 I’m sure like me Vatika might not be a brand that you’ve heard of despite being sold in Superdrug and Tesco’s.
 At the bloggers ball we were told that the brand was popular throughout the middle east (and more premiumly priced too as it’s regarded so highly there) but wasn’t yet a household name here.
 Picking products to give us specific to our hair types I ended up with the Egg Protein Mask designed to help repair split ends and help damaged ends.
 The tub is a whopping 500ml size which is just less than double the size of similar masks from Lee Stafford.